Nominations for the 2026 Nursing and Midwifery Excellence Awards are now open. Nominations close on Wednesday 18 February at midnight.

 After the awards night, you can read all about the winners on our award webpage.

 This award acknowledges a nurse/midwife who demonstrates leadership and commitment to innovative, quality teaching and learning.
-The nominee supports others to identify and achieve their professional development, goals and works to ensure the appropriate support for learning is available.
+The nominee supports others to identify and achieve their professional development, goals and works to ensure the appropriate support for learning are available.

 This award recognises a nurse/midwife who consistently advocates for and/or implements quality improvement and research activities into the workplace.